pbj-writes/hugo_portfolio/content/resume/_index.md

 - Managed Reactor Plant Manual (RPM) revision cycle using an XML authoring tool for an active construction submarine fleet on a Navy and Department of Energy contract as the single point of contact
 - Led initiative to replace a legacy database with an Oracle<sup>®</sup> 11g database enabled with expanded read/write permissions, a reporting tool, a data auditing tool, and improved usability as assessed by rigorous user testing
-- Established and enforced data entry best practices to maintain data integrity in order to accommodate submarine milestones
+- Established and enforced data entry best practices to maintain data integrity to accommodate submarine milestones
 - Performed routine data cleansing to maintain interoperability between legacy and new data

 <b>ACCOMPLISHMENTS</b>